pierreforstmann/mod_sqlite/INSTALL.md

 Error handling:

-If any errors occur mod_sqlite returns HTTP_INTERNAL_SERVER_ERROR without SQLite error message.
+If any errors occur with SQLlite mod_sqlite returns HTTP_OK with SQLite error message starting with "ERROR:".

 ### Advanced Apache Configuration